Milton Bradley (baseball): San Diego Padres (2007)

-Bradley started his tenure with the Padres on the 15-day DL, but came off it on July 7; in July, he batted .364 with four home runs and 12 RBI in 18 games.
+Bradley started his tenure with the Padres on the 15-day DL, but came off it on July 7; in July, he batted .364 with four home runs and 12 RBIs in 18 games.

 On September 23, 2007, however, he tore his right ACL while being restrained by Padres manager Bud Black during an altercation with first base umpire Mike Winters.
 Home plate umpire Brian Runge reportedly told Bradley that Winters said that he had tossed his bat in Runge's direction in a previous at-bat.
 After Bradley reached first base, he questioned Winters about the alleged bat throwing and subsequent communication with Runge.
 According to Bradley and Padres first base coach Bobby Meacham, Winters addressed Bradley with a barrage of profanity.
 Bradley then moved towards Winters.
 While restrained by Black, Bradley fell to the ground and injured himself.
 He missed the final week of the regular season in 2007, during which the Padres lost to the Colorado Rockies in a one game playoff for the National League wild card on October 1.

 Winters was suspended for the remainder of the season and also spent the postseason on the restricted list for the incident, after MLB determined that he had indeed directed obscene language toward Bradley.
 Bradley was not suspended, MLB finding no need for such discipline since he did not make physical contact with Winters.